zhao450/Zhao450.github.io/_pages/about.md

 # 🔥 News
 - *2026.05*: &nbsp;🎉🎉 Our paper was awarded the Grand Prize for Excellent Paper at the 9th Academic Conference on Intelligent Optimization and Scheduling.
 - *2025.12*: &nbsp;🎉🎉 My first paper has been accepted by IEEE Transactions on Evolutionary Computation.
-- *2025.12*: &nbsp;🎉🎉 Our paper won the Third Prize for Excellent Paper at the 8th Academic Conference on Intelligent Manufacturing System Engineering.
+- *2025.12*: &nbsp;🎉🎉 Our paper won the Third Prize for Excellent Paper at the 8th Academic Conference on Intelligent Manufacturing Systems Engineering.

 # 📝 Publications